TruebitProtocol/truebit-eth/README.md

 ## Running Solvers and Verifiers

 We can now start our Solver and Verifier as follows.
+For clarity it is recommended, but not required, to run each Task Submitter, Solver, or Verifier in a [separate terminal window](#Open-terminal-window) with a distinct account.
 ```sh
 start solve -a 0
 start verify -a 1